 Students finalize their capstone research project in this culminating experience in the discipline.
 Students will be expected to prepare their research projects for dissemination to professional organizations for review, presentation, or publication.
-(Prerequisite: Permission of Instructor, Senior Standing)
+(Prerequisite: Minimum grade of C- in COM441 and COM442, Permission of instructor, Senior Standing)